Frequently Asked Questions

-Tipali works with Citibank directly, and is adding more banking partners to meet the needs of our growing customer base.
+Tipali works with major blue chip banks directly, and is always adding more banking partners to meet the needs of our growing customer base.
 If you have a specific bank in mind, please contact us and we can let you know when they will come online.

 What are the FX fees?